 It is pretty straight forward, isn’t it?
-However one of the confusing part for me is the DSL syntax for the arguments and prerequisties.
+But one of the confusing part for me is the DSL syntax for the arguments and prerequisties.

 Usually the DSL is

-task :task_name, when we want to pass the prerequisite, we pass it in the last argument as hash:
+task :task_name, when we want to pass the prerequisites, we pass it as the last argument in hash form:

-task task_name: :prerequisite but it become so complicated after we introduce argument:
+task task_name: :prerequisite but it become further complicated after we introduce task arguments:

 task :task_name, nil, [:dep1, :dep2] or

 task :task_name, dependencies: [:dep1].
-But I even feel this is still better than using the implicit hash.
+I feel this is not concise but more readable than implicit hash.

-Other stuff: Null object pattern, LinkedList, Scope and File task
+Other stuffs: Null object pattern, LinkedList, Scope and File task

 One of the interesting patterns in Rake is the use or Null object pattern, there are